pastagang/pastagang/paper/readme.md

 <br>

 The thing that I've noticed happens a lot in the collaborative space vs the solo space, and it's sparks of unexpected inspiration.
 You kind of know, more or less, what's coming when you're livecoding solo.
 But the moment you get a group dynamic you tend to react to the unexpected coming at you - it's generally a fairly slow burn because you get the new sound, it sparks the inspiration, the inspiration gets turned into code and then you add your piece (and usually tweak it)... then you try to enjoy it for a while.

-These sparks of inspiration can lead to learning how to use new functions, or old functions in new ways, or discover new samples, interesting patterns etc
+These sparks of inspiration can lead to learning how to use new functions, or old functions in new ways, or discover new samples, interesting patterns etc.

-When I'm among familiar players, I like providing that unexpected dynamic on occasion just to see what reactions/changes that causes, and where that can lead to
+When I'm among familiar players, I like providing that unexpected dynamic on occasion just to see what reactions/changes that causes, and where that can lead to.

 Sometimes, I run out of ideas/inspiration and don't know what to do with my code.
 My go to in this scenario is to remove my code altogether and make space (on the screen, and in the density of audio) for someone else to do something (which can reignite the spark in me again).
 When I'm solo I need to try and keep a constant stream of new ideas going which I often find difficult.